Betty Temple Watts

-Betty Temple Watts (1901–1992) was a scientific illustrator who was employed to provide water-colour paintings of birds for several works published by the CSIRO.
+Betty Temple Watts (1901–1992) was an Australian scientific illustrator who was employed to provide watercolour paintings of birds for several works published by the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
 She began her training in art during her youth, but her first work was not published until 1952.
-She was introduced to scientists at Canberra, and she moved to the capital in 1958.
+She was introduced to scientists in Canberra, and she moved to the capital in 1958.
 Her publications include: